at Don’t Tell Mama NYC

 Photo: Rick Guidotti

-Caitlin Caruso Dobbs (she/her/hers) is a NYC-based multi-genre singer, actor, and teaching artist.
-She most recently performed in the Maestro Chorus in Orchestrating Maestro: Music and Conversation under the baton of Yannick Nézet-Séguin and this season will return to Lee Hoiby’s chamber opera Bon Appétit as Julia Child with La Senta Presents.
-Caitlin has been a professional performer and musician since childhood, beginning in her hometown of Champaign-Urbana, IL and regionally in the Midwest.
+Caitlin Caruso Dobbs (she/her/hers) is a NYC-based multi-genre singer, actor, coach, and teaching artist.
+She most recently made her solo show debut with her third NYC cabaret, Here we Go Again, at The Green Room 42 in Manhattan with her collaborator, Ryan Buchanan.
+However, Caitlin has been a professional performer and musician since childhood, beginning in her hometown of Champaign-Urbana, IL and regionally in the Midwest.

-In addition, she is a member of the NY Philharmonic Chorus, most notably performing in David Geffen Hall Opening Gala events and under the baton of Louis Langrée for his last season as music director of the beloved Mostly Mozart Festival.
-She also performed on Saturday Night Live in a chorus backing up international pop superstar, Sam Smith, for the live performance premiere of the title track on their new album, Gloria.
+Currently, she is a Soloist with the All Souls Choir and Musica Viva NY as well as the NY Philharmonic Chorus, most notably performing in David Geffen Hall Opening Gala events and under the baton of Louis Langrée for his last season as music director of the beloved Mostly Mozart Festival.
+She also performed on Saturday Night Live in a chorus backing up international pop superstar, Sam Smith, for the live performance premiere of the title track on their new album, Gloria in 2023.

 Favorite credits include: Stage: Bon Appétit (Hoiby), The Joe Hill Revival (Original Cast), Man of La Mancha, Carousel, Little Fish, Camp Wish-No-More, Elise, Into the Woods, Les Miserables, Thoroughly Modern Millie, Hairspray, Tosca, La Traviata.
 Concert: Mealor Requiem premiere at Carnegie Hall (Stern/Perelman), Requiem for Gaia’s Children World Premiere at The NY Society for Ethical Culture, Summer Streets Organ Festival, The New York Chamber Choir (Copland “In the Beginning” Soloist), NYC Sing for Hope Concert Series at Port Authority, The American Popular Song Society, Don’t Tell Mama NYC, El Taller Latino Americano, The Virginia Theater (Champaign, IL), The Krannert Center for the Performing Arts (Urbana, IL) and The Temple Theater (Viroqua, WI).

-When not performing she teaches voice and piano privately and is a Teaching Artist for Midori & Friends, a private voice instructor for Riverdale Country School, and the Director of the annual P.S.
+When not performing she teaches voice, piano, cabaret and other performance skills privately and is the Director of the annual P.S.
 261 (Brooklyn) After School Musical.

 Education: B.M.
 NYU Steinhardt.